14 Apr Eating Your Way to Language Learning

-Eating is a vital element of our lives, but today it is increasingly becoming a true pleasure and passion for many people across the world.
-Chefs in different countries explore the resources of food, innovating, creating different blends of taste and developing new sensations that tingle the palette.
+It’s no doubt that eating is a vital element of our lives, but today, it is increasingly becoming a true pleasure and passion for many people across the world.
+Chefs in different countries explore the resources of food, innovating and creating different blends of taste, and developing new sensations that tingle the palette.

 Claude Lévi-Strauss, a French anthropologist, ethnologist and linguist, worked on the relationship between language, food and culture.
-In the mid-20thcentury, his study focused on the eating patterns of tribal groups in North and South America.
+In the mid-20th century, his study focused on the eating patterns of tribal groups in North and South America.
 He concluded that within these societies, food was categorised following its provenance and whether it had been changed through human intervention (cooked, peeled, chopped, etc).
 Following that, food is interpreted according to cultural elements and beliefs: for example, in one society something raw was rejected and not eaten, but in the other, raw foods were accepted and considered edible.

 This explains why there is such a variety of cuisines around the world: they all obey different cultural identities.
 Language and food are such key elements of a culture that often they become interconnected; every language has a range of idioms related to food!